Clinician information

 Genetic Carrier Screening

-Our comprehensive test detects carriers of inherited conditions, helping clinicians assess reproductive risk and provide personalised guidance to patients and families.
+Our screening tests detect carriers of inherited conditions, helping clinicians assess reproductive risk and provide personalised guidance to patients and families.

 Test information